Univariate Statistics

 plt.plot(fvalues, scipy.stats.f.pdf(fvalues, 5, 30), 'r-', label="F(5, 30)")

-The Student’s \(t\)-distribution
+The Student’s \(t\)-Distribution

 Let \(M \sim \mathcal{N}(0, 1)\) and \(V \sim \chi_n^2\).
 The \(t\)-distribution, \(T_n\), with \(n\) degrees of freedom is the ratio: